spaceemotion/php-coding-standard/README.md

 This will install the `phpcstd` binary to your vendor folder.

 ### Configuration via .phpcstd(.dist).ini
-To minimize dependencies, `phpcstd` used ini-files for its configuration.
+To minimize dependencies, `phpcstd` uses .ini-files for its configuration.
 If no `.phpcstd.ini` file can be found in your project folder, a `.phpcstd.dist.ini` file will be used as fallback (if possible).

 ### Command options
 ```
-$ phpcstd [options] <files or folders>

---disable
+Usage:
+  run [options] [--] [<files>...]

+Arguments:
+  files                 List of files to parse instead of the configured sources

+Options:
-  Disables the list of tools during the run (comma-separated list)
+  -s, --skip=SKIP       Disables the list of tools during the run (comma-separated list) (multiple values allowed)

---ansi
-  Forces the output to be colorized

---ci
-  Changes the output format to checkstyle.xml for better CI integration

---fix
-  Try to fix any linting errors (disables other tools)

---continue
+  -o, --only=ONLY       Only executes the list of tools during the run (comma-separated list) (multiple values allowed)
-  Just run the next check if the previous one failed
+      --continue        Run the next check even if the previous one failed

---hide-source
+      --fix             Try to fix any linting errors
-  Hides the "source" lines from console output
+      --hide-source     Hides the "source" lines from console output

---no-fail
+      --lint-staged     Uses "git diff" to determine staged files to lint
+      --ci              Changes the output format to GithubActions for better CI integration
-  Only returns with exit code 0, regardless of any errors/warnings
+      --no-fail         Only returns with exit code 0, regardless of any errors/warnings

---lint-staged
-  Uses "git diff" to determine staged files to lint

---help
-  Displays this help message
+  -h, --help            Display help for the given command.
+When no command is given display help for the run command
+  -q, --quiet           Do not output any message
+  -V, --version         Display this application version
+      --ansi            Force ANSI output
+      --no-ansi         Disable ANSI output
+  -n, --no-interaction  Do not ask any interactive question
+  -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
 ```

 Instead of defining the files/folders directly (in either the config or as arguments), you can also pipe a list into it: